-Jurisdiction The express Constitutional or legislative determination of what types of cases may be heard by certain courts.
+The express Constitutional or legislative determination of what types of cases may be heard by certain courts.
 Before a court has jurisdiction, e.g., in order for the court to invoke its authority to try a case, the legislative criteria prescribing the class of cases which may be heard must be satisfied.
-This criteria encompasses fixed geographical boundaries, the amount of money involved in a civil action, those parties which may lawfully be brought before the court, the types of civil claims which may be acted upon, and those criminal proceedings which may be conducted.
+This criterion encompasses fixed geographical boundaries, the amount of money involved in a civil action, those parties which may lawfully be brought before the court, the types of civil claims which may be acted upon, and those criminal proceedings which may be conducted.
 Jurisdiction is the power to hear and determine the subject matter in controversy between parties and to the suit; to adjudicate or exercise any judicial power over them.
 "Concurrent Jurisdiction" - The authority of several different courts to deal with the same subject matter.
+"Jurisdiction of the person" - The court's power to subject parties in a particular case to decisions and rulings made in the case.
+"Subject-matter jurisdiction" - Jurisdiction over the class of cases to which a particular case belongs.